TechArt GTsport: Design and features

 TechArt takes the Porsche Cayman S a step beyond the capabilities of the stock production model.
 An upgraded 3.8L flat-6 rated at 385 hp is the soul of the GTsport.
 This modified sports coupe is capable of speeds up to 177.1 mph and a 0-60 time of 4.8 seconds.
 Upgrades to the engine include a sports camshaft, aluminum headers, modified intake manifold, high performance exhaust system and a remapped ECU.
 Aerodynamic upgrades include a revised front and rear fascia with larger air ducts with rear diffuser, carbon fiber air splitter and mirrors, restyled rocker panels, and fully adjustable rear wing.
-Suspension upgrades included TechArt VarioPlus coil-overs with adjustable ride height, light-weight 20" TechArt Forumula wheels at 8.5" wide up front and 11" at the rear.
+Suspension upgrades included TechArt VarioPlus coil-overs with adjustable ride height, light-weight 20" TechArt Formula wheels at 8.5" wide up front and 11" at the rear.
 The GTsport starts at $138,000 USD.